sungnga/practice/graphQL/graphql-prisma/README.md

       }
     }
     ```
-  - Test out this method by querying all users in the Prisma GraphQL API Playground: `http://localhost:4000/`
+  - Test out this method by querying all users in the GraphQL Playground for Node.js: `http://localhost:4000/`
   - graphql-yoga uses port 4000 as the default port
   - **Goal: Modify posts query to return posts from the database**
     - Comment out existing code